Twins of Evil: Production

-Reception
+Critical reception

+The Monthly Film Bulletin wrote: "The repressive austerity of the Puritans' life style – the bare oak walls of the meeting house and Weil's home, Cushing's ascetic features and clipped delivery – provides a running contrast to the high Gothic of Don Mingaye's lavish baronial set for Karnstein Castle, replete with mists, shadows and colour filter effects. ...Where Tudor Gates' previous Le Fanu adaptations (The Vampire Lovers, Lust for a Vampire) provided only the most anaemic opposition to their heroines' atrocities, in Twins of Evil the crusader role is interestingly transferred to the strong but morally equivocal Puritans, and as a result the film provides a study in opposites which never resolves simplistically into Good and Evil.
+John Hough's direction underlines the fanaticism on both sides ... and also gets full value from the script's Gothic set-pieces.
+The reincarnation of Countess Mircalla, an ectoplasmic shape rising from the sarcophagus and floating in hooded silence towards the terrified Karnstein, is a tour de force.
+And though Twins of Evil has its share of the usual Hammer deficiencies – insipid juveniles and some over-familiar Pinewood locations – it is easily the best of their vampire films for some time."

-Film critic Leonard Maltin gave the film a passing grade of two and a half stars, calling it "engaging" and "inspired" in its use of the Collinson twins.
-A.H.
-Weiler wrote in The New York Times that the Collinson twins made the film interesting, but "The rest of the costumed crew...hardly give Twins of Evil a good name."
+Film critic Leonard Maltin gave the film two and a half stars, calling it "engaging" and "inspired" in its use of the Collinson twins.

+A. H. Weiler wrote in The New York Times that the Collinson twins made the film interesting, but "The rest of the costumed crew ... hardly give Twins of Evil a good name."

-One year after its release, Robert L. Jerome observed, "The film is done with Hammer's obvious care for details and a sobriety which creates the proper mood of unexpected evil in attractive, tranquil surroundings."
+In Cinefantastique Robert L. Jerome observed: "The film is done with Hammer's obvious care for details and a sobriety which creates the proper mood of unexpected evil in attractive, tranquil surroundings."

 In other media

 A novelisation of the film was written by Shaun Hutson and published by Arrow Publishing in association with Hammer and the Random House Group in 2011, ISBN 978-0-09-955619-0.
 The book contains an introduction by the film's director, John Hough.

 The film was adapted into an 18-page comic strip for the January–February 1977 issue of the magazine House of Hammer (vol. 1) #7, published by General Book Distribution.
 It was drawn by Blas Gallego from a script by Chris Lowder.
 The cover of the issue featured a painting by Brian Lewis based on imagery from the film.

-Australian indie rock band Turnstyle used a sample of Karnstein summoning Satan in their song Winter Rodeo, in 1999.
+Australian indie rock band Turnstyle used a sample of Karnstein summoning Satan in their 1999 song "Winter Rodeo".